ezmsg-org/ezmsg/docs/source/tutorials/run.rst

 |ezmsg_logo_small| Build a pipeline
 ************************************

 In order to run an ezmsg system, we need a pipeline.
 A pipeline is a collection of units that process data in a specific order.
 You can build a pipeline by defining units and connecting them together.
-See the `:doc:`tutorials/pipeline` for more information on how to build a pipeline.
+See the :doc:`pipeline` for more information on how to build a pipeline.